fpga4fun.comwhere FPGAs are fun

 Memory spaces

 Spoc uses separate data and code spaces.
 The data space is "bit-addressable".
 So you can access any part of it without any alignment constraint.
-For example, you can write a 32-bits value to address 0xABCD, and then write another at address 0xABC3, and finally read from address 0xABC7 (which reads part of both values).
+For example, you can write a 32-bit value to address 0xABCD, and then write another at address 0xABC3, and finally read from address 0xABC7 (which reads part of both values).

 The code space is normally not accessible directly.
 It is used to hold the instructions to execute.
 But there is a hook available to be able to access the code space anyway, so that you can store tables, data, strings...